grantkollar/Foodfinder/README.md

 #### Scenario

-As a restaurant consumer, I want to be able to upload a review for a restaurant, which can include photos  d
+As a restaurant consumer, I want to be able to upload a review for a restaurant, which can include photos

 #### Dependencies
 Restaurant search data is available and accessible.